bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 Building with Grunt
 ~~~~~~~~~~~~~~~~~~~

-There are three main Grunt commands for development:
+There are three main Grunt commands for development (to be executed from the
+``bokehjs`` subdirectory):

 .. code-block:: sh